ShareKM/KMAP-M/README.md

 - `utils`: Utility functions

 - `Precompiled_Binaries`: precompiled binaries for TAC fitting with compartmental models.
-Recompiling using [KMAP-C](https://github.com/openkmi/KMAP-C) may be needed if the precompiled files do not work for your system.
+Recompiling using the [KMAP-C](https://github.com/openkmi/KMAP-C) Toolkit may be needed if the precompiled files do not work for your system.

 ## Ongoing Effort